-- 1.1 These financial regulations incorporate the financial policies of Home Group and cover the arrangements for supervision and control of the finances, assets and other resources of the Group. - 1.2 In addition to the financial regulations, there are a number of detailed financial procedures which must be complied with.
-These are contained in a range of procedure guides prepared both within Home Group and by external agencies (e.g. Homes England (HE), the Regulator of Social Housing (RSH) and the Scottish Housing Regulator (SHR)). - 1.3 Nothing in these financial regulations overrides instructions or conditions imposed by the RSH, SHR, HE, Central Government, the Financial Reporting Council or through statute.
+- 1.1 These financial regulations incorporate the financial policies of Home Group and cover the arrangements for supervision and control of the finances, assets and other resources of the Group. - 1.2 In addition to the financial regulations there are a number of detailed financial procedures which must be complied with.
+These are contained in a range of procedure guides prepared both within Home Group and by external agencies including Homes England, the Regulator of Social Housing and the Scottish Housing Regulator.

+1.3 Nothing in these financial regulations overrides instructions or conditions imposed by Homes England, the Regulator of Social Housing and the Scottish Housing Regulator, Central Government, the Financial Reporting Council or through statute.
 Nothing in the procedure guides overrides the principles embodied in these financial regulations.

-2. BUDGETARY CONTROL
+2. Budgetary Control